 Magnolia Post Office, 4900 South L&N Turnpike, 7-11:30 a.m. and 1-3:30 p.m.
 Monday through Friday (closed for lunch, 11:30 a.m. to 1:00 p.m.); 7-10:30 a.m.
 Saturday.

-The LaRue County Public Library, 201 S. Lincoln Blvd., Hodgenville, has several new books and DVDs.
+The LaRue County Public Library, 201 S. Lincoln Blvd., Hodgenville, is giving away a variety of discarded books.

 Volunteers needed for Hosparus

 Hosparus of Central Kentucky is looking for volunteers to make lap quilts (about 3’X4’) for patients as part of the CARE blanket program.
 Quilted, crocheted, knitted or fleece tie blankets are welcome.
 Contact Annette Jones at 737-6300, 1-800-686-9577 or email@example.com for more information.